Native Americans Turn To Cannabis Cultivation To Lift Their Tribes Out Of Poverty After Gambling Fails

 “It’s a long pattern in this state.
 There’s a history of marginalizing tribes.
 There’s a history of not wanting to engage with tribes.”

 Efforts to close that loophole have been met with resistance from non-tribal cannabis growers, who fear that any attempt at fixing the problem could put them at a disadvantage.
-And indeed, three times the legislature has attempted to pass a bill allowing Native American tribes into the legal pot industry, off tribal land, and three times those bills have failed.
+And indeed, three times the legislature has attempted to pass a bill allowing Native American tribes into the legal pot industry, off tribal land.
+Three times, those bills have failed.

 However, the tribes now have an ally in Governor Gavin Newsom, who has long touted cannabis reform as a “tool for social justice.”
-A bill currently working its way through the California legislature would allow tribes to create their own marijuana regulatory system, and should it pass, Newsom is expected to sign it.
+A bill currently working its way through the California legislature would allow tribes to create their own marijuana regulatory system — and should it pass, Newsom is expected to sign it.